Kaiser182/MMBot/docs/manual.rst

 .. code-block:: yaml

-    # The BitShares endpoint to talk to
+    # The Birake endpoint to talk to
     node: "wss://node.testnet.bitshares.eu"

     # List of bots